pdpolly/Snails-For-Mathematica/README.md

 <li>Use the function SnailsVersion[] to determine which version you have installed.</li>
 </ol>

-The package is created and updated by P. David Polly, Department of Earth & Atmospheric Sciences, Indiana University, Bloomington, Indiana 47405  USA.  pdpolly@indiana.edu

 Cite as:
 Polly, P.D.
 2022.
 Snails for Mathematica.
 Version 1.0. https://github.com/pdpolly/Snails-For-Mathematica